 Decision by the relevant authority

 The Assessment Report along with the whole proposal (including the assessment document, public and agency submissions and response document) is provided to the relevant authority for consideration (the Governor of South Australia or the Minister).

 The proposal may be refused, approved or approved with conditions.

 Variations following decision

 From time-to-time proponents may seek variations to the development approval.

 Extensions of time

-The applicant may request extensions of time which are considered by the Minister for Planning or their delegate on their merits on a case by case basis.
+The applicant may request extensions of time which are considered by the Minister or their delegate on their merits on a case by case basis.